kusuwada/libcollector/README.md

 ## Description
 **`libcollector`** is a python3 commandline tool to collect information of the library which used in specified github repositories.
 This tool collects libraries from package management files like `requirements.txt` with python or `package.json` in nodejs.
-The available managers are [bellow](#target_manager).
+The available managers are [below](#target_manager).
 [Optional information](#optional_information) like license or author will collected from each package manager's web api or web site.
 If it can't find these  information, the optional information will be empty.
 [You can specify repositories](#target_repositories) which you have Read permission.